singnet/dev-portal/docs/concepts/rfai.md

   * Foundation will vote to shortlist the submissions
   * Users backing the service request can vote for any submission (not just the shortlisted ones)
-  * Only the users who are backing a service request can vote for the submission
+  * Only the users who are backing a service request can vote for a submission
   * Validation of the solution will be performed offline.

 ## Claiming tokens for a submission

-  * Claims can be done only after the evaluation period and before the expiry period
+  * Claims can be made only after the evaluation period and before the expiry date
   * Solution submitter can claim any time before expiry of the request
-  * Claims will be caluculated based on the votes from backing users
+  * Claims will be calculated based on the votes from backing users
-      * In case if there is no votes from any backing user, foundation votes are considered
+      * In case there are no votes from any backing user, foundation votes are considered
   * Claims will be distributed based on the number of votes either by backing users or by foundation members

 ## Reclaiming Tokens
-  * AGI tokens used to back a service request can be reclaimed by the backer after the service request is expired
+  * AGI tokens used to back a service request can be reclaimed by the backer after the service request has expired

 ## Closing a Request

-  * Only fondation can close a request.
+  * Only the fondation can close a request.
-  * AGI Tokens used for backing will be returned to the backers
+  * AGI tokens used for backing will be returned to the backers
-  * Request status will change to Closed
+  * Request status will change to closed